ikt32/GTAVManualTransmission/README.md

 GTA V Manual Transmission
 =========================

 This is an ASI script allowing for manual control over the ingame gearbox.
+As a secondary function, this mod has full racing wheel support.
+Supported features are steering, the throttle, brake and throttle pedals, sequential shifting and using the H-shifter.

+Discuss the mod over at [GTAForums.com](http://gtaforums.com/topic/840830-manual-transmission/).

 ## Requirements
 * Grand Theft Auto V